gabrieleandro/cv/index.md

 Several Institutional websites.

-Made with CodeIgniter or Wordpress.
-Deployed using LAMP
+Made with CodeIgniter or WordPress.
+Deployed using LAMP.

 Founder and Developer since 2019 to present.